stvbdn/stvbdn.github.io/_projects/heart-and-bones.md

     - Modern admin dashboard for Brea to manage all her users and content, accessible user interface for students to easily navigate their lessons and progress.

 content_3_title: To a brighter tomorrow
-content_3: Immediatley after launch, Brea was saving 3% on every subscription.
+content_3: Immediately after launch, Brea was saving 3% on every subscription.
 Followed by an increase in subscribers by 20% the following year.

 # Images
 three_across: images/heartandbones/heartandbones-3-across.png